ndmitchell/extra/README.md

 ## Contributing

 My general contribution preferences are [available here](https://github.com/ndmitchell/neil#contributions).
 In addition, this repo contains some generated code which is checked in, namely [src/Extra.hs](src/Extra.hs) and [test/TestGen.hs](test/TestGen.hs).
-You can generate those files by either running `runhaskell Generate.hs` or `ghci` (which uses the [`.ghci` file](.ghci)) and typing `:generate`.
+You can generate those files by either running `runghc Generate.hs` or `ghci` (which uses the [`.ghci` file](.ghci)) and typing `:generate`.
 All PR's should contain regenerated versions of those files.